rnleach/coyote/README.md

   - Added multiple producer multiple consumer threadsafe channel for pointers.
   - Bug fix for file iterator.
   - Add more convenience functions for file IO.
+  - Added some functions for working with file & directory paths.
   - Create a build program to combine the files into a single header instead of relying on includes.

 ### Version 1.0.0